 Our parents are the most familiar people in the world, but sometimes they can be the most mysterious as well.
 Whether you’re completing a family legacy project or looking for things to talk about while visiting or providing daily care, it begs the question: how well do we really know our elders?
 Who is Mom as a person?
 What was Dad like when he was growing up?
 What experiences most impacted their lives?
 What were their hopes, dreams and regrets?

 As adults, it is easy to assume that we know everything about our parents or grandparents and that we have already heard all their stories.
 The truth is that many of us don’t ask our elders nearly enough about their lives, especially as they get older.
-There’s no better way to become closer to a person, even if you’ve known them since you were born.
+There’s no better way to get closer to a person, even if you’ve known them your whole life.

 The Benefits of Reminiscing for Seniors